-1 2 3 4 5 6 IN THE UNITED STATES DISTRICT COURT 7 FOR THE DISTRICT OF ARIZONA 8 No. CV 9 Plaintiff, ORDER SETTING TRIAL AND FINAL PRETRIAL CONFERENCE 10 v.
-11 12 Defendants.
-13 IT IS ORDERED that the trial is set to begin on [date], and the anticipated end 14 date is [date].
-The trial will be held from 9:00 to 4:30 p.m. each day in Courtroom 601, 15 Sandra Day O'Connor U.S. Federal Courthouse, 401 W. Washington St., Phoenix, Arizona 16 85003.
+1 2 3 4 5 6 IN THE UNITED STATES DISTRICT COURT 7 FOR THE DISTRICT OF ARIZONA 8 9 No. CV 10 Plaintiff, ORDER SETTING TRIAL AND FINAL PRETRIAL CONFERENCE 11 V. 12 , 13 Defendants.
+14 IT IS ORDERED that the trial is set to begin on [date] at 9:00 a.m. and conclude 15 on [date] in Courtroom 601, Sandra Day O'Connor U.S. Federal Courthouse, 401 W. 16 Washington St., Phoenix, Arizona 85003.
 17 IT IS FURTHER ORDERED that pursuant to Rule 16(d) of the Federal Rules of 18 Civil Procedure, a Final Pretrial Conference shall be held on [2 weeks before trial].
 In 19 preparation for the Final Pretrial Conference, it is hereby ordered: 20 1.
-Attendance Required.
-The attorneys (or pro se parties) who will be 2.1 responsible for the trial of the case must attend the Final Pretrial Conference.
+Attendance Required .
+The attorneys (or pro se parties) who will be 21 responsible for the trial of the case must attend the Final Pretrial Conference.
 The attendees 22 must bring their calendars so trial scheduling can be discussed.
 23 2.
-Proposed Final Pretrial Order.
-24 25 Timing: The parties must jointly prepare a Proposed Final Pretrial Order and file it with the Court at least three business days before the Final Pretrial Conference.
-The parties must exchange drafts of the Proposed Final Pretrial Order no later than 14 days before the submission deadline.
+Proposed Final Pretrial Order .
+24 Timing: The parties must jointly prepare a Proposed Final Pretrial Order and file it 25 with the Court at least three business days before the Final Pretrial Conference.
+The parties 26 must exchange drafts of the Proposed Final Pretrial Order no later than 14 days before the 27 submission deadline.
 The Plaintiff(s) has the burden of initiating such communications.
+28 The parties also must submit a copy of the Pro- oposed Final Pretrial Order to the Court in

-The parties also must submit a copy of the Proposed Final Pretrial Order to the Court in Word format to lanza_chambers@azd.uscourts.gov.
+Word format to lanza_chambers@azd.uscourts.gov.